Efficient certification of intractable quantum states with few Pauli measurements: Technical overview

-\subsubsection{Measurement back-propagation}
+\subsection{Measurement back-propagation}

-We use the term \emph{back-propagation} for the classical post-processing of Pauli measurement outcomes that compensates for a preceding Clifford operation before the measurement.
+We use the term {back-propagation} for the classical post-processing of Pauli measurement outcomes that compensates for a preceding Clifford operation before the measurement.
 Formally, let $\rho$ be an $n$-qubit density operator, $C\in\Clifford_n$, and $P\in\Pauli_n$.
 Measuring $P$ on $C^\dagger \rho C$ yields the expectation value

 by cyclicity of the trace.
-Thus, measuring $P$ after applying $C$ is equivalent in expectation value to measuring the \emph{back-propagated} observable $C P C^\dagger$ on the pre-Clifford state $\rho$.
+Thus, measuring $P$ on the uncomputed state $C^\dagger\rho C$ is equivalent in expectation value to measuring the \emph{back-propagated} observable $C P C^\dagger$ directly on $\rho$.
 Since $C$ is a Clifford operation, $C P C^\dagger\in\Pauli_n$, so the back-propagated measurement remains a Pauli measurement.
+Since we only care about the measurement outcomes statistics and not about the post-measurement states, these two approaches are totally equivalent.
 In other words, “uncomputing” $C$ (i.e., applying $C^\dagger$ on $\rho$ before measuring $P$) can be replaced by measuring $C P C^\dagger$ on $\rho$ at the level of expectation values.
-This approach is depicted on figure \ref{fig:backprop}.
+This approach is depicted in Fig.~\ref{fig:backprop}.
 Back-propagation of POVM elements was already introduced in \cite{UC24efficient} in the context of verification in continuous variables quantum information processing tasks.
 In discrete variables, it is also crucially used in \emph{prepare-and-send} verification protocols \cite{FK17unconditionally, KKLM22unifyinga}.
 Its usage here in this receive-and-measure protocol showcases again the usefulness of the efficient mapping of the Pauli group through Clifford evolutions in the context of verification tasks.